Why Coaches Need Custom Websites vs Templates

 With a custom site, you command every pixel.
 Every spacing decision.
 Every emotional trigger.

-With a template, you are decorating a house you did not build.
+With a template, you're decorating a house you didn't build.
 You can paint the walls.
-But you cannot knock them down.
+But you can't knock them down.

 Templates give you boxes.
 Custom designs give you blank space.